- 200 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s PMI-PBA exam dumps today and achieve your certification effortlessly!

-What should the business analyst have defined to avoid this?
+A business analyst anticipates receiving requirements changes.
+What should the business analyst do to avoid scope creep?

 Security & Privacy